What is X-linked Dystonia-Parkinsonism (XDP)?

-Panay is one island in the Philippines, which is located in southeast Asia.
+Panay is one island in the Philippines, which is in southeast Asia.
 The Philippines has a population of roughly 100 million and is made up of over 7,000 islands.
 Panay is part of a group of islands called the Visayas in the central part of the Philippines.
 Panay is divided into five provinces; Aklan, Antique, Capiz, Iloilo and Guimaras (a small island off Panay).

-These provinces were particularly hard-hit during Typhoon Haiyan in November 2014.
 There are more than 12 million people of Filipino descent who live overseas in many countries around the world, including the United States.

 Is Genetic Testing Available?